Figu404/Chili-schallaren/doc/test.md

 Discovery: The sensor gave varying results even though the sensor was not manipulated.

-Fix: Testing the soil five times with a five second delay in between and taking the midan out of those tests.
+Fix: Testing the soil five times with a five second delay in between and taking the median out of those tests.

 ##### Second test
 This test was run for an entire day at the intended cycling time of two hours.